scottlamb/moonfire-nvr/CONTRIBUTING.md

 recommendations, etc. This area is less formal.
 No review is necessary; just make a change.

+You could be the first to create a [YouTube tour](https://github.com/scottlamb/moonfire-nvr/issues/82) or start other forms of documentation!

 ## Contributing code and UI changes

 I love seeing code and user interface contributions.